rqlite/rqlite/DOC/NON_DETERMINISTIC_FUNCTIONS.md

 This is because `RANDOM()` is evaluated by each node independently, and `RANDOM()` will almost certainly return a different value on each node.

 ## How rqlite solves this problem
-rqlite addresses this issue by _rewriting_ SQL statements that contain certain non-deterministic functions, before sending the statement is sent to any other node.
+An rqlite node addresses this issue by _rewriting_ received SQL statements that contain certain non-deterministic functions, before sending the statement to any other node.

 ## What does rqlite rewrite?